Tonks89/Tonks89.github.io/about/index.md

 I come from a small but lovely country called Honduras.
 A land of coffee, mayas, jungles, beaches, first-class reefs, corn-based delicacies, and wonderful people (or catrachos).
 In 2011, I moved to France to follow my passion for robotics.
 I began by studying a master's degree in [advanced robotics](http://masteraria.irccyn.ec-nantes.fr/index.php/presentation-roba-en) at the École centrale de Nantes, a place where I did not only learn about jacobians and kinematic models, but also the art of solving problems through robots.
-Afterwards, I did a Ph.D. at [INRIA](http://www.inria.fr/en/centre/rennes) ([ANR project ENTRACTE](http://homepages.laas.fr/nmansard/entracte/index.php?n=Main.HomePage)), where I worked on motion control, and currently I am living in Italy, looking for new adventures.
+Afterwards, I did a Ph.D. at [INRIA](http://www.inria.fr/en/centre/rennes) ([ANR project ENTRACTE](http://homepages.laas.fr/nmansard/entracte/index.php?n=Main.HomePage)), where I worked on understanding how humans control their motions in order to simplify the way we control avatars and robots.
+Currently, I am pursuing another dream of mine: teaching and promoting STEM and creative learning among children, teenagers and (especially) women.

-During my free time, I like promoting STEM among women and children, writing about anything in science I find interesting, getting immersed in Asimov's or Tolkien's stories, and playing piano :)
+During my free time, I also enjoy writing about anything in science I find interesting, getting immersed in Asimov's or Tolkien's stories, and playing piano :)

 Feel free to explore the site for more info.
 Here you can download my [CV](/share/Ana_Cruz_CV.pdf).